orakle/matlab_physioset/+physioset/deal_with_bad_data.md

 `policy` is a string with the name of the policy that will be used for dealing with the bad data prior to conversion to a third-party data format (e.g. EEGLAB or Fieldtrip).

+`didSelection` is a logical scalar that will be `true` if the corresponding policy involved performing a data selectiona on `obj`.
+This output parameter can be used to undo such data selection.

+`evIdx` is an array of natural indices that identify the locations of the events that were introduced in `obj` (typically with the purpose of marking the positions of discontinuities or bad data epochs).
+This array can be used to remove these events from `obj` once they are not anymore necessary (e.g. once the conversion operation has been completed).

 ## Implemented policies